Cromer: Film media

 In a Monty Python episode first shown in 1970 (Series 2, Episode 9, Skit: Cosmetic Surgery), the name on the "desk" of Professor Sir Adrian Furrows indicates that the character has a B.Sc from, among sundry other places, Cromer.

 In The Three Doctors, a 1972–1973 serial in the long-running BBC television series Doctor Who, the doctor's ally, Brigadier Lethbridge-Stewart mistakes the surface of an alien planet for the town, famously uttering, "I'm fairly sure that's Cromer".
 Actor Nicholas Courtney improvised the line, name-checking the place where he got his first professional job as an actor-cum-assistant stage manager.

+The final scenes of the David Croft and Jimmy Perry sitcom You Rang, M'Lord? were filmed on Cromer beach, shortly after the characters of Alf Stokes (played by Paul Shane) and Ivy Teasdale (played by Su Pollard) had left their jobs as butler and maid respectively to Lord Meldrum and had returned to their earlier careers in music hall theatre.
+The stage and audience seating are set up on the beach and Cromer town and Pier can clearly be seen in the background of some shots.

 The final scenes of the 2013 film Alan Partridge: Alpha Papa were filmed on Cromer Pier.

 Filming took place in the town during November 2014 of the BBC 1 series Partners in Crime.

 A BBC short fantasy – Wonderland, first aired 1 December 2018, was filmed in Cromer featuring the pier.
 It depicts the distant personal relationship between a busy mother's lifestyle working with IT bizarrely crossed-over to her son's video-game-driven lifestyle, causing the screens of both to display corrupted fragments of each other's content, and everyone else's real-time frame to freeze, allowing mother and son to enjoy unique quality time together.
 The musical theme is Emmy the Great’s Lost in You.

 Several scenes in the 2018 TV series Angry Birds on the Run were filmed in Cromer.